ofiwg/libfabric/man/fi_endpoint.3.md

 : Indicates that a completion entry should be generated for data transfer operations.

+*FI_INJECT_COMPLETE*
+: Indicates that a completion should be generated when the source buffer(s) may be reused.
+FI_INJECT_COMPLETE allows for the provider to complete an operation after all source data has been cached, and while the operation may still be in the process of being transmitted.

 *FI_TRANSMIT_COMPLETE*
 : Indicates that a completion should not be generated until an operation has been successfully transmitted and is no longer